How to apply: a step-by-step guide

 Step 1: Contact your alma mater's Italian department:

-Potential candidates interested in the SITE Program should contact their institutions in order to make sure that it has signed the Memorandum of Understanding (MoU).
-Students from institutions outside of the SITE network (without a signed MoU) are welcome to apply but keep in mind that priority is given to partner institutions and all other applicants will initially be places on a waiting list.
-If the number of fellowships exceeds the number of applicants from participating institutions, their applications will be considered.
-You may also find out if your university is part of our network by visiting our U.S. Partners section.
+Candidates should get in touch with their college/university to see if it has signed the Memorandum of Understanding (MoU).
+Students from institutions outside of the SITE network (non MoU) are welcome to apply but priority will be given to partner institutions.
+If the number of fellowships exceeds the number of applicants from participating institutions, non-MOU applications will be considered.
+You can find out if your university is part of our network by visiting our U.S. Partners section.

 Step 2: Internal Selection (February)

-MoU institutions will be responsible for conducting an internal selection and nominating 1 (one) finalist and possibly other alternative candidates.
-Each institutions is free to organize the internal selection as they wish.
-In the candidates' interest, however, please keep in mind that the SITE program is an intercultural experience and can be challenging.
-Candidates must be flexible, independent, have self-training and self-study skills, be willingn and able to step out of their comfort zone, as well as have an excellent level of Italian.
-It is also recommended that the internal selection process includes a sample class on a topic of the candidates' choice.
-Examples of CLIL (Content and Language Integrated Learning) classes and other material may be found by visiting our Teaching Resources page.
-A sample class should provide valuable information on the candidates' performance as teaching assistants.
-The institution must then inform the Program Search Committee of their internal ranking.
-After the internal selection is completed, candidates will apply online.
+MoU institutions conducts an internal selection and nominates 1-3 candidates.
+Each institutions is free to organize the internal selection as they wish, keeping in mind that the program is an intercultural experience and can be challenging.
+Candidates must be flexible, independent, have self-training and self-study skills, be willing to step out of their comfort zone, as well as have an excellent level of Italian.
+SITE recommends that the internal selection process include a sample class on a topic of the candidates' choice, as it would provide valuable insight on performance as teaching assistants.
+After the internal selection is completed, candidates can apply online.